SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/modernize-apps-migrated-from-2211.32-to-2211.35.md

 The following steps apply to all storefront apps that have been updated to version 2211.36.

+**Note:** These steps are provided for reference and for troubleshooting purposes.
+You should only follow these steps if you run into issues with the automatic migration described above.

 1. In the `architect > build > options > assets` section of `angular.json`, replace the two string values in the array, `"src/favicon.ico"` and `"src/assets"`, with a single `{ "glob": "**/*", "input": "public" }` object.
 The updated array should appear as follows:

    ```json